Deep Photonic Reservoir Computer Based on Frequency Multiplexing with Fully Analog Connection Between Layers: Methods

-Finally, in order to improve the reservoir computing performance, we tune the comb line spacing $\Omega$ to the best-performing value for each task.
+Finally, to improve the reservoir computing performance, we tune the comb line spacing $\Omega$ to the best-performing value for each task.
 The fiber loop constitutes a spectral interferometer and exhibits, due to dispersion in the fiber, a complex behavior strongly dependent on $\Omega$.
-This is illustrated in Fig.\ \ref{fig:resultsB}, where the performance in shallow-RC configuration on the two tasks is plotted as a function of $\Omega$ for both reservoirs.
+This is illustrated in Fig.\ \ref{fig:resultsB}, where the performance of the shallow-RC configuration for two different tasks is plotted as a function of $\Omega$ for both reservoirs.